-I have worked as a supervisor for 30 years, in Relate, in private practice, and within IAPT Counselling for Depression.
-My supervisees work in a wide range of therapy settings.
+* I currently have a vacancy for 1.5 hrs monthly supervision via ZOOM for an experienced counsellor/psychotherapist - email me if interested.
+I have worked as a supervisor for over 30 years, in Relate, in IAPT Counselling for Depression, but mainly, and now solely, in private practice.
+My supervisees work in a range of therapy settings inc. hospices, private practice, and the NHS.
 I have little time for labels and jargon, my theoretical approach and principles always being wedded to pragmatics.
-What follows will hopefully give you a sense of my approach to the process of supervision, as will a recent article of mine in BACP's journal 'Therapy Today' (Issue June 2010)
+What follows will hopefully give you a sense of my approach to the process of supervision, as will an article of mine in BACP's journal 'Therapy Today' (see Issue June 2010.

-RESPONSIBILITY ~ Each supervisee remains responsible for their work, whereas the supervisor bears a responsibility to that work.
-My responsibility as a supervisor involves me paying my superisees' work the attention it deserves; supporting and encouraging their endeavours; and questioning and challenging when appropriate in order to facilitate good practice and further theirr professional development.
+Responsibility ~ Each supervisee remains responsible for their work, whereas the supervisor bears a responsibility to that work.
+That requires me to pay my supervisees' work the attention it deserves; support and encourage their endeavours; as well as question and challenge when appropriate in order to facilitate good practice and further their professional development.

 Relationship ~ The key to effective supervision )as with effective counselling & therapy, is the relationship between the two parties.
 Effective supervision requires trust, confidence and mutual regard.
 Although we might wish to feel these qualities they have to be tested over time for them to really grow and take root.
 Any doubts that may arise on either side need to be talked about and each party to supervision bears a responsibility to bring these to the fore.